More Information

-If you have any of these anxiety symptoms that are listed below, please don't suffer any longer and go seek help immediately.
+If you have any of the physical symptoms of anxiety listed below, please don't suffer any longer -- seek help immediately.
 Your first step is to get properly diagnosed.
 Only a professional can diagnose anxiety.

-Often mistaken for serious physical problems, symptoms of a panic attack, or anxiety symptoms, are hard to accept for some.
+Often mistaken for serious physical problems, symptoms of a panic attack, or anxiety symptoms, can be hard to accept.
 Effective treatment of anxiety disorders requires careful diagnosis and safe treatment.
-Relieving the symptoms of anxiety, panic disorder, and/or phobias don’t have to take years.
 Your health care provider can, with proven techniques, bring a change in a matter of weeks or less.
-Individuals with anxiety disorders can get significant relief from their symptoms.
+Individuals with anxiety disorders can get significant relief from their physical symptoms.

 The American Psychiatric Association's criteria states that 4 or more of the following physical symptoms of anxiety must be intensely and suddenly present, and reach their peak within ten minutes for diagnosis of panic disorder/anxiety.